The Trust engages in activities including:

 NZ Transport Agency

-The Agency’s role is to improve New Zealand’s land transport system, which includes responsibility for regulating the New Zealand railway.
+Waka Kotahi NZ Transport Agency’s role is to improve New Zealand’s land transport system, which includes responsibility for regulating the New Zealand railway.
 It does this by administering the Railways Act 2005, licensing the organisations that control and use rail networks and monitoring accidents and incidents.
 The Agency is also responsible for promoting safety on and around New Zealand's rail transport networks.
 This covers aspects ranging from safe driving behaviours around level crossings to discouraging people from trespassing on tracks.
 Waka Kotahi has been a sponsor of TrackSAFE NZ since 2014.

 Transdev is a global private transport group that operates in 20 countries.
 It is one of the largest private transport operators in the world, with more than 86,000 employees.